radiopiclub/radiopiclub.github.io/_posts/2020-08-05-performance-test-of-Raspberry-Pi-FT8-decoding.md

 In order to have a stable benchmark, we have selected 12 signal segments recorded by WSJT-X that are actually received and distributed at different times in a day, all of which are .wav files.
 The FT8 signals contained in each file range from 3 to 21 (receiving equipment is IC-7300, filter bandwidth 3.2kHz, a 22.4 meters long wire antenna, 20m band), using WSJT-X 2.2.2 built-in jt9 decoding Engine (consistent with the background call of the WSJT-X‘s GUI).

-Each kind of hardware runs the following two test cases.
+Each model of hardwares runs the following two test cases.

 ### Case 1.
 Normal Decode, the average time to decode all 12 signal segments: